mcJIM173/Intelligent-Machine-Alarm-System/README.md

 # Intelligent-Machine-Alarm-System
-This project was built for a company's Industrial simulation intelligent diagnosis platform.

-This system is a machine alarm simulation system developed in collaboration between me and the USCC Lab.
-It is deployed within a company's industrial simulation diagnostic platform.
+This system was developed by USCC Lab.
+It is deployed within a company's industrial simulation intelligent diagnosis platform.
 The system consists of both software and hardware components.
-The following description focuses only on the software part, and detailed documentation is not publicly available.
+The following description focuses only on the software part, and detailed documentation is private.le.

 ## Main.ino